-Find luxury property, condos, lofts, homes & row houses for sale in Capitol Hill with the DC real estate agents & realtors at Jeanne Phil Meg Team.
+Find homes & row houses for sale in Capitol Hill with the DC real estate agents & realtors at Jeanne Phil Meg Team.

 The Capitol Hill housing market is moderately competitive.
-Last month, the median home sale price in Capitol Hill was $813K, reflecting a slight 0.31% decrease from the previous year.
-Meanwhile, the median price per square foot dropped by 6.6%, bringing it to $554.
+Last month, the median sale price for a home reached $850,000, reflecting a 9.4% increase from the same period last year.
+Meanwhile, the median price per square foot declined by 2.8%, settling at $573.
+This suggests that while overall home values are rising, buyers may be securing larger properties or better value per square foot compared to the previous year.

 Median Sale Price